m0chan/m0chan.github.io/_unpublished/2019-08-14-Simple-Win32-Buffer-Overflow-Pt1.md

+Memory management and layout is at the core of all operating systems, while layout may be different across operating systems and different architectures, however as previously mentioned throughout this post I will only be covering **32-bit x86**, I will also be sticking to **Windows** but may lean into Linux at some points depending on screenshots & resources.

+Now anytime a process is created/spawned within Windows it will run within it's own *memory sandbox*, which is commonly known as a **virtual address space** & as we are sticking to **Win32** this *address space* will always be a *4GB Block*.
+These address spaces are managed and controlled by the kernel.

 Now memory layout is slightly different across 32bit and 64bit but for the time being I will just touch on 32bit, the memory is laid out in the following order